 If you have experienced the loss of a child due to a birth injury, don’t just seek financial compensation.
 You may need the help and support of others to deal with the mental trauma of the event.
 Please consider finding a support group or counselor who specializes in these issues.

-A jury in Port Townsend, Washington, has awarded a family $23.9 million after a baby suffered slow suffocation during labor and ended up with permanent brain damage.
-Business Wire reported on the matter.
+A jury in Port Townsend, Washington, has awarded a family $23.9 million after a baby suffered slow suffocation during labor and ended up with permanent brain damage, according to a Business Wire report.

 The jury believed the story of the plaintiffs.
 They said that workers ignored several signs that their baby was having trouble breathing due to the umbilical cord wrapping around the child’s neck.
 When the baby came out, she was blue and needed a lot of medical intervention to survive.